 Show, don’t just tell

-Find some samples you consider particularly effective.
-Analyze what makes them so.
-Then share those pointers with SMEs in a workshop setting.
-Better yet, take content SMEs have already developed and show them how it can be sliced and diced into a webinar and a few blog posts.
+Find some samples you consider particularly effective and analyze them.
+Then, share those pointers with SMEs in a workshop setting.
+Better yet, take content that SMEs have already developed and show them how it can be sliced and diced into a webinar and a few blog posts.

 Appeal to their competitive instincts

-Try to identify competing organizations where SMEs are contributing to content development—and building their personal brands in the process.
-Once you get SMEs involved, you might foster friendly internal competition by publicizing whose tweets, posts, videos or white papers are gaining the most downloads and social sharing.
+Try to identify competing organizations where SMEs are contributing to content development and building their personal brands in the process.
+Once you get SMEs involved, you might encourage friendly internal competition by publicizing whose tweets, posts, videos, or white papers are gaining the most downloads and social sharing.
 Buy the top performer lunch once a month.
 Treat the top three to a gift card once each quarter.